srimuthurajesh/Tech-Notes/Java/microservices.md

 Library: resilient4j in spring

 #### Circuit Breakers:
-Prevents cascading failures by stopping requests to a failing service after a threshold of failures.
+Prevents retrying failures to a failing service after a threshold of failures.
 States:
 Closed - if failure rates are below threshold
 Open - if failure rate are above threashold.